Easy to Make Vegan, Gluten-free Chilli Sin Carne

 Organic chopped tomatoes.

-A glass of white wine (replace with water if cooking for children).
+A glass of white wine (or water if cooking for children).

 Spices: cayenne chilli pepper powder, ground black pepper, paprika, dried thyme, turmeric (for an extra pinch of health), rock/sea salt, dried oregano, cumin seeds.
 Check the spices brands used do not contain gluten!